martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

     hidden: false # only hide on current single page
 ---

-I want you to know I started podcasting last year and the first episode went live on January 1st, 2026! 🎉
+I want you to know I started podcasting last year and the first episode went live on January 1st, 2026! 🎉 The podcast is called Oogkleppen and is recorded in Dutch.

 ## Workflows

+Let's talk about workflows.
+I have optimized my workflows for podcasting and blogging.
+It is just like Agile, start with something small and improve it over time.
+And focussing on the most important parts first.
+In this article I will share with you how I set up my podcasting and blogging workflows.

+### Podcast

 To get started with podcasting Peter and I discussed how to start and what tools to use.
 Peter tended to act a lot more like Eric, hold back and rethink everthing.
 I was more of a Ryan "let's just do it" kind of person.
 I want to share with you how we set up our podcasting workflow.

-It is just like Agile, start with something small and improve it over time.
-And focussing on the most important parts first.

-### Podcast

 #### Recording